raganwald/braythwayt.com/_posts/2015-01-16-write-for-yourself-rewrite-for-others.md

 But just like talks, *rewriting* is where we build value for people that use what we write.
 It's when we fix bugs, things that usually aren't a major part of the idea, but need to be fixed for someone to use the product.
 Rewriting is when we clean up algorithms that felt like accidental complexity, so we just slapped something in that worked.
 But now we make it fast, so we stop thinking about the idea and start thinking about the icky implementation of the idea.

 And when we have colleagues, we submit a pull request and then get to rewrite the code to be more readable, to match our team's style, to fit better with the code base.
-All things that add very little value to our personal understanding of the problem, so our urge is to stop doing that as soon as possible and move on to fresh writing.
+All things that add very little value to our personal understanding of the problem, so our urge is to stop doing that and move on to fresh writing.

 But if we want to actually deliver value, we need to iterate.
 To practice.
 To rewrite.
 In software, rewriting is how we make value for people.
 By making small changes that matter to the people that use our work, even if making those changes don't represent the most growth for ourselves as developers.[^2]